-IBM eNetwork Software provides enterprise-class universal connectivity and information access for cost-effective network computing.
-By combining IBM's expertise in delivering industrial-strength solutions for the enterprise environment with the latest networking technologies, eNetwork Software provides the foundation you need to capitalize on the latest technologies and ways of doing business.
+IBM Host Integration software provides enterprise-class universal connectivity and information access for cost-effective network computing.
+By combining IBM's expertise in delivering industrial-strength solutions for the enterprise environment with the latest networking technologies, Host Integration software provides the foundation you need to capitalize on the latest technologies and ways of doing business.

-eNetwork Software offers a full range of networking software products:
+IBM Host Integration software offers a full range of networking software products:

 The Communications Server product line connects people and applications, even when platforms and networks are diverse.
 This gives you the freedom to address business issues without being hindered by application dependencies or network design.

-With a broad range of communication clients, eNetwork Software puts information within the reach of all users.
+With a broad range of communication clients, Host Integration software puts information within the reach of all users.
 From Personal Communications, the industry's premier solution for emulation and desktop communication, to Host On-Demand, a Web-based solution for accessing host applications, you can select the access method that's best suited to your needs.
-And with Communications Suite, the most powerful "universal client" available today, you have complete and easy access to your host applications, Lotus Notes, your intranet, and the Internet -- all in a single package.